Excerpt 4, A Seat for the Rabble

 The Drunken Adventure sailed into the Shimmering Bay ahead of forbidding black clouds some of the Geghanese men aboard warned would omen ill for their galley.
 These were a superstitious folk with a sixth sense for treacherous waters, and they didn’t much like their passenger, the bastard prince eager to see his father’s kingdom again.

 Luckily for Jason son of Hexar, the captain he’d hired in Nerimba had a boastful disregard for fickle sea goddesses and bad signs.
 He was a sight to see on the quarterdeck, laughing as he manned the ship’s wheel, raining insults upon sailors.
-His ink-black skin gleamed in the sunlight as he pointed to the city that ran from shore to shore.
+His ink-black skin gleamed in the sunlight as he pointed to the city.

 “Do you smell it?” his captain, Merman Jarrod, shouted against a blustery wind.
 “The smell of land, my friend!”

 Jason wrinkled his nose, cringing.
 The smell of Shit Street, more like, he pondered.
-The rank of Southpoint reached their noses miles from port.
-He squinted at the tiny fishermen about their business up and down the long fingers of damp wooden piers.
-The flotsam of loose planks and city refuse accumulated in sludge patches along the shore.
-Behind the smoke-strewn city loomed the curtain wall of the Silver Walls, sparkling like diamond as it had for thousands of years.
+The rank reached them a mile out from port.
+Tiny fishermen were about their business up and down the fingers of damp wooden piers.
+The flotsam of loose planks and city refuse coalesced along the shore.
+Behind the smoke-strewn city loomed the vast curtain wall of the Silver Walls, shining with pearl light as it had for thousands of years.

 “You see?
 Merman Jarrod show you the way,” the captain roared to Jason from his deck.
 For added effect, he grabbed his crotch and lunged at the nearest Geghanese sailor, howling like a deranged wolf.
 “Awoooooh!
 You see?
 Awooooooh!
 Fuck your bitch goddess, you scabs!
 I give my seed to her mouth!
 Merman Jarrod knows no sea goddess, for he does not care.”

+The captain joined him.
 “Why are the Walls described as silver?”
-Merman Jarrod gestured to the unflattering red brick patterns that corrupted everything below the famous pearl-white battlements.
+Merman Jarrod gestured to the unflattering red brick patterns below the pearl-white battlements.
 “Ever since I first looked upon them, I felt like I’d been sold lies since boyhood.”

 I suppose we all have.
 “It’s stonelust that tarnishes,” Jason said.
 “Men have always yearned for the stone that shines.
 Their theft leaves a hole that must be filled.
 No one knows where the silverstone came from, or how King Anjan brought it to Loran, so builders fortify the curtain wall with brick.”